robmoore-i/robmoore-i.github.io/wiki/docs/reading/selected-snippets.md

 - Lee Kuan Yew, in his memoir, From Third World to First: The Singapore Story 1965 - 2000

-Consider the state of journalism, popular media and adult education in the UK in 2022 (the time of writing this), and how different our situation might be today if these things were not treated as vehicles for the ultra rich (e.g. Murdoch) and foreign actors (e.g. Putin) to advance their personal and class interests at the expense of British people.
+Consider the state of journalism, popular media and adult education in the UK in 2022 (the time of writing this), and how different our situation might be today if these things were not treated as vehicles for billionaires (e.g. Murdoch) and foreign criminals (e.g. Putin) to advance their personal and class interests.

 > Our culture emphasizes that as leaders we must be wiser, set direction, and articulate values, all of which predisposes us to tell, rather than ask.